M0squ3ra/req.nvim/README.md

 # req.nvim

-`req.nvim` is a minimal Neovim plugin with a Lua integration layer and a Rust core.
+`req.nvim` is a minimal Neovim plugin for executing HTTP requests from buffers.

-Lua loads the plugin inside Neovim, runs the Rust binary with `vim.system`, and shows the result with `vim.notify`.
-The Rust binary is the core executable.
+The plugin has a Lua integration layer and a Rust core.
+Lua integrates with Neovim buffers, selections, commands, and local configuration.
+Rust is designed to stay independent from Neovim: it receives the selected request as input, resolves the request context, and executes the HTTP call.

 ## MVP goals